microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/appcredentialsigninactivity-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [signIn](../resources/appCredentialSignInActivity.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [appCredentialSignInActivity](../resources/appcredentialsigninactivity.md) object in the response body.

 ## Examples